Macedonia country profile

 President: Gjorge Ivanov

-Professor Gjorgje Ivanov was sworn in as Macedonia's fourth democratically-elected president on 12 May 2009, following his victory in the second round of the presidential election.
+Professor Gjorgje Ivanov was sworn in as Macedonia's fourth democratically-elected president on 12 May 2009.
+He was re-elected in April 2014.

 Although he was put forward as a presidential candidate by the governing VMRO-DPMNE party, he is not a member.